risk-first/website/overview/Quick-Summary.md

 - In finance, projects and teams are structured around monitoring risks like _credit risk_, _market risk_ and _liquidity risk_.
 - _Insurance_ is founded on identifying particular risks and providing financial safety-nets for when they occur, such as death, injury, accident and so on.

-Software risks are difficult to quantify, and mostly, the effort involved in doing so _exactly_ would outweigh the benefit.
+Software risks are difficult to quantify and mostly the effort involved in doing so _exactly_ would outweigh the benefit.
 Nevertheless, there is value in spending time building _classifications of risk for software_.
 That's what Risk-First does:   it describes a set of _risk patterns_ we see every day on software projects.

 With this in place, we can:

 - Talk about the types of risks we face on our projects, using an appropriate language.
 - Anticipate [Hidden Risks](../thinking/Glossary.md#hidden-risk) that we hadn't considered before.
-- Weigh the risks against each other, and decide which order to tackle them.
+- Weigh the risks against each other and decide which order to tackle them.

 ## 4. We Can Analyse Tools and Techniques in Terms of how they Manage Risk